-If there’s one area where an office’s standard harsh fluorescent lighting might need an upgrade, it’s at the front desk area.
+If there’s one area where an office’s standard harsh fluorescent lighting might need an upgrade, it’s reception.

 Natural light is generally more welcoming and easier on the eyes than artificial light.
-If possible, arrange the furniture in a way that maximizes any natural light.
+If possible, arrange the furniture in a way that maximizes any natural light your space already has.

 However, there have also been plenty of advancements in light bulbs that mimic daylight, and you can experiment with them (and with lighting sources) to see which one gives off the type of lighting that looks the best in your front desk area.